cilium/cilium/Documentation/bpf.rst

   Another possibility is to use tail calls by calling into the same program again and using a ``BPF_MAP_TYPE_PERCPU_ARRAY`` map for having a local scratch space.
-While being dynamic, this form of looping however is limited to a maximum of 32 iterations.
+While being dynamic, this form of looping however is limited to a maximum of 34 iterations (the initial program, plus 33 iterations from the tail calls).

   In the future, BPF may have some native, but limited form of implementing loops.